tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 cryptographically secure pseudo-random number generator which is used to draw baking rights for a cycle.

-To each level is associated a priority list of delegates.
+Each level is associated with a priority list of delegates.
 This list is obtained by randomly selecting an active roll for each position in the list, and then taking the owner of the selected roll.
 As the draw is independent for each list position, it is possible that